Dresel/RouteLocalization/Documentation/SelectingAndTranslatingRoutes.md

 You don't have to translate RouteArea / RoutePrefix if you don't want to.
 If you leave out *SetAreaPrefix* / *SetRoutePrefix* the prefix from the attribute will be taken for url generation.

-Note that Web API only supports the [RoutePrefix] attribute, so their will be no *SetAreaPrefix* function.
+Note that Web API only supports the [RoutePrefix] attribute, so there will be no *SetAreaPrefix* function in RouteLocalization Web API.

 ### Adding controller level translations